Budget Traveler’s Guide To Travel Insurance

 Consider what you’ll actually be doing during your travels and whether you might get injured.

 Will you be around animals that could bite you?
 Will you be building and working on ladders?
-You might get injured, so get insurance.
+You might get injured, so definitely get travel insurance.

 The Healthcare Systems In The Country You Are Visiting

-Do a bit of research on the healthcare systems to see what type of support they offer for travelers.
+Also research the local healthcare systems to see what type of support they offer for travelers.
 Some countries will have super cheap health care for everyone and some won’t.

 In Peru, I had a stomach bug and got some medicine from the local doctor for free!